jadf9010/SSH-key-connecting-bitbucket/README.md

 **This command use the -K parameter that allow store the private key in the keychain in MAC** This is useful to avoid introduce the passphrase every time when we add the private key to the ssh-agent.

 You should to make sure if the private Key was added to the **Keychain Access.app** in MACOS.
-Filter the search in the app for the word **shh** and your private keys should be there **if not repeat the before step**.
+Filter the search in the app for the word **shh** and your private keys should be there **if you don't repeat the previous step.**

 ## Configure SSH for Git Hosting Server